Online piano / keyboard included in the Musiah app

 To enable the computer keyboard piano, place a check in the 'Enabled' check box.

-Now, if you press some keys on your computer keyboard, you should hear the sound of the currently allocated Musiah virtual instrument coming from your computer speakers or headphones.
+Now, if you press some keys on your computer keyboard, you should hear the sound of notes you play generated by the currently allocated Musiah virtual instrument coming from your computer / iPad speakers or headphones.

 To disable the computer keyboard piano, simply uncheck the 'Enabled' check box.